jasonmcaffee/versus/README.md

 ## Setup Project Mac
 ### ulimit
-By default, the max amount of file descriptors is set to 1024
+By default, the max amount of file descriptors is set to a low number, and this will affect the max number of connections the apps can handle.

+Fix this by increasing the ulimit.

 Check current settings
 ```